-Ann-Marie is an executive and national speaker on corporate growth, technology, and marketing in a business environment driven by today's social impact culture.
+Ann-Marie is an executive and national speaker on corporate growth, technology, and marketing in a business environment driven by today's changing culture.
 She specializes in the power of emerging online communications technology to drive an organization's growth--especially as work, life, community, and wellness converge in our economy.

 In 1998 Ann-Marie founded Embolden, a leading digital communications and marketing firm specializing in high-growth sectors, such as financial services, philanthropy, and health care.